 Usually, Easter in Berlin is celebrated all over the city and nationwide in Germany.
 This year, however, there were many customs which had been replaced by strict rules imposed by the German government for 2021.

-What Germans were allowed to do in 2021 for Easter in Berlin:
+How Germans were allowed celebrate 2021 Easter in Berlin:

 - Easter Egg Hunts

 - In private backyards with no more than 5 people from 2 different households (not counting children under the age of 14).

 - In public parks: as long as you keep a distance of 1.5m and respect the rules of meeting other people.
 No big gatherings were allowed either (no more than 5 adults from 2 households).